Levels of Higher Education

 American universities offer prestigious and useful university degrees because of the rigor of the education and the quality of the material and instruction.
 The American Campus is no exception.
 We offer the following options to accommodate students and professionals at all levels.

 An Associate's Degree is a two-year degree.
 This degree typically focuses on core classes with an emphasis in a given subject.
 Thus, students develop a broad foundation of knowledge as well as some specialized skills.
 Graduates can either enter the workforce in entry-level positions, or they can further their education.
+Associate Degrees at TAC are the equivalent of Level 6 on the National Qualification Framework (NQF) of the Mauritius Qualifications Authority (MQA).

 A Bachelor’s Degree is the traditional degree given by American colleges and universities.
 It normally requires at least four years of full-time study.
 A bachelor’s degree prepares graduates for entrance into the workforce or for progression toward a higher degree or certification.
 This degree focuses on both breadth (general education courses which give students introductory knowledge in several subjects) and depth (courses which concentrate study in one area, called a major).